mienaikoe/ziyu/Chapters/1-1-Chapter1.md

   "I'll be there in a bit."

   She stared at me for a moment - I assume to size up my strange behavior, and then turned to walk back home.
 She reassured me, "I feel it too.
 There's a chill in the air."

-  I felt no comfort.

 *************

   Kip was at the stove reheating my breakfast and reading a postletter with his morning face on.
 His hair, the furrowed nest of a bird that took a liking to crooked branches.
 He looked up, locking his tired eyes to mine, and put on his goofiest morning smile which only complimented his hair.
 I walked up to nuzzle him.
 Melna was squatting at the eating table, reading her daily missive from the provincial council.